www.locriantica.it

 HAGESIDAMUS

-Also Hagesidamus, son of Archestratus, like Euthymus, takes his fame from the victory in the Olympic games (476 b.C.), in boxing competition.
-But, unlike Euthymus, his exploits were handed down thanks to Pindar who dedicated to Hagesidamus two of his Olympian Odes, of which here there are some fragments:
+Exactly as Euthymus, Hagesidamus, son of Archestratus, took his fame from the victory in the Olympic games (476 b.C.) in boxing competition.
+But, unlike Euthymus, his exploits were handed down by Pindar who dedicated to Hagesidamus two of his Olympian Odes, of which here you can read some fragments:

 Read me the name of the Olympic victor,